C++ Inheritance

 Multilevel Inheritance

-Multilevel inheritance is a concept where a class inherits properties and behavior from another class, which in turn has already inherited from another class.
-This creates a chain-like hierarchy of inheritance.
+Multilevel inheritance creates a chain of inheritance, where a class inherits from another class, which in turn inherits from another class.

 class Grandparent {